Burn121212/Mutual-AId/README.md

 └── Culture
 ```

-Not every node needs every module.

-Modules should communicate through documented and replaceable interfaces.
+A node only needs the modules relevant to its environment.

+Modules should use documented and replaceable interfaces so that individual components can evolve without making the entire system dependent on a single model, company or technology.

+And we do not intend to reinvent tools that already work.

+Existing open projects for local AI, offline knowledge, automation, mesh networking, agriculture and open hardware should be integrated whenever appropriate.

+Examples include **Kiwix, llama.cpp/Ollama, Home Assistant, Meshtastic, farmOS, Open Source Ecology and Arduino/ESP32/RP2040 ecosystems**.

 > **Do not rebuild what the commons already built.
-Integrate it, measure it, document it, improve it, and return improvements to the commons.**
+> Integrate it.
+Test it.
+Document it.
+Improve it.
+Return improvements to the commons.**

 ---

 ## 🏡 Cabin-01

-Our first physical experiment is **Cabin-01**.
+The first physical experiment of Mutual-AId will be **Cabin-01**.

-Cabin-01 will explore whether a small local AI can assist a low-impact, partially off-grid living system.
+It will test whether these principles can operate together in a small, low-impact and partially off-grid environment using combinations of:

-Possible components include:

 - local AI;
-- Raspberry Pi / low-power computer;
+- low-power computers and microcontrollers;
-- ESP32 or similar controllers;
 - environmental sensors;
-- solar energy;
-- biogas;
+- solar energy and biogas;
 - batteries;
 - water management;
 - small-scale agriculture;
 - offline knowledge;
-- local cultural library;
+- cultural archives;
 - P2P communication.

-Cabin-01 is not the final product.
+Cabin-01 is not a universal blueprint.

 **It is an experiment.**

----

-## 🔬 Falsifiability

-We do not claim that Mutual-AId will work.

-We claim that its ideas should be **tested**.

-We want to measure:

-- computational energy consumption;
-- ecological benefit;
-- water use;
-- agricultural outcomes;
-- hardware longevity;
-- repairability;
-- offline reliability;
-- human autonomy;
-- community cooperation;
-- system failures.
+We intend to measure energy consumption, ecological benefit, hardware longevity, repairability, offline reliability, human autonomy and system failures.

 Failures are results.

 Negative results are results.

-If an existing technology performs better than ours:

-**we should use it.**
+If an existing technology performs better than ours, **we should use it**.

----

-## 🧩 Existing Projects

-Mutual-AId does not start from zero.

-Projects already exist for local AI, offline knowledge, home automation, mesh networking, open agriculture and open hardware.

-We intend to learn from and, where appropriate, integrate technologies such as:

-- **Project N.O.M.A.D.** — offline knowledge and local AI;
-- **Kiwix** — offline knowledge libraries;
-- **Ollama / llama.cpp** — local model inference;
-- **Home Assistant** — local-first automation;
-- **Meshtastic** — decentralized LoRa communication;
-- **farmOS** — open agricultural management;
-- **Open Source Ecology** — open and repairable infrastructure;
-- **Arduino / ESP32 / RP2040** — accessible embedded controllers.

-Mutual-AId is not intended to replace these projects.

-Its contribution is to explore how existing technologies can be integrated under a common objective:

-> **ecological resilience + human autonomy + mutual aid**

 ---